staltz/flux-challenge/README.md

 ![](docs/4.gif)

 - The list cannot be scrolled down if the last known sith has no apprentice.
 The list cannot be scrolled up if the first known sith has no master.
+Use `.css-button-disabled` on the buttons to indicate this status.

 ![](docs/5.gif)